rstudio/httpuv/src/README.md

 The contents of the libuv/ directory are the canonical libuv sources, with the following changes.

+****

+The libuv sources contain unnamed structs, which result in warnings on MinGW's GCC.
+This in turn causes WARNINGS in R CMD check on Windows.
+Commit f40b733 converted them to named structs.

 *****

 The Makefile.am file is modified for Solaris support.
 This is the original line: